deepq-group/ai-platform-docs/faq/ai-training-related-issues.md

 # AI Training Related Issues

-## Q.

-Q.
-A.

-Q.
-A.

-A.

 ## Navigation Bar icons

 ![](../.gitbook/assets/image%20%284%29.png)**Account:** Your profile information here, including profile details, credit card details, billing information, invoice, and redeem code
 information, are available under this tab.

 \*\*\*\*![](../.gitbook/assets/image%20%283%29%20%281%29.png)**Notifications:** A red dot is presented if the software must present any system notifications.
 Notifications are provided for the following events.